-There are sixteen agencies with greater than 1,000 full time equivalents (FTEs) that submitted a report in 2018.
+There are eleven agencies with greater than 1,000 full time equivalents (FTEs) that submitted a report in 2019.
 The survey asked all agencies regardless of size to share if they are utilizing managed print services (required for 1,000 or greater).

-Thirty-two agencies use managed print services.
-Based on the 2018 survey, twelve agencies have 1,000 FTEs or more, while twenty of them have less.
+Twenty-three agencies currently use managed print services.
+Based on the 2019 survey, ten of these agencies have 1,000 FTEs or more, while thirteen of them have less.
 This means that regardless of size of this requirement, agencies see a benefit to utilizing managed print services.